 Bank Identification Sheet

-A grant agreement covering the mobility period is signed between you and the UM.
+A beneficiary grant agreement covering the mobility period is signed between you and the UM.

-In the case of student mobility, a “Learning Agreement” setting out the programme of studies/placement to be followed is agreed between you the sending and host institution.
+In the case of student mobility, a “Learning Agreement for Studies/Traineeship” setting out the programme of studies/traineeship to be followed is agreed upon between you the sending and host institution.

 Once the mobility is completed, you are required to submit to the International Office: